cfengine/documentation/enterprise-cfengine-guide/reporting/reporting-architecture.markdown

     $ /var/cfengine/bin/cf-hub -H <host IP>

 * Add `-v` to run in verbose mode to diagnose connectivity issues and trace the data collected.

-* Delta (differential) reports, the default mode, collect new data in the last interval and a subset of variable information.
-Rebase (full) report collect everything.
-You can choose the full collection by adding `-q rebase` (for backwards comapatibility, also available as `-q full`)..
+* Delta (differential) reporting, the default mode, collects data that has changed since the last collection.
+Rebase (full) reports collect everything.
+You can choose the full collection by adding `-q rebase` (for backwards comapatibility, also available as `-q full`).

 ## Apache ##